YanjunLi-CS/dyscore/README.md

 ## Running DyScore-MF
-We also provide the fingerprint based version of DyScore, named DyScore-MF.
-The DyScore-MF could be activate by pass the argument `--mf`
+We also provide the fingerprint-based version of DyScore, named DyScore-MF.
+The DyScore-MF could be activated by passing the argument `--mf`.
+For example,
 ```
 python docker/run_docker.py \
     --rec_file ./example/3p0g_protein.pdb \